The following article explains how the Grade Centre is used in Blackboard unit learning sites to manage assessment and grade student work.

-MySCU provides an integrated system for storing and managing student assessment attempts and results, providing student feedback and calculating final grades.
-This tool is known as the Grade Centre and has several interfaces that allow for easy and efficient use by both teaching staff and students.
+MySCU (Blackboard) provides an integrated system for storing and managing student assessment attempts and results, providing student feedback and calculating final grades.
+This tool is known as the Grade Centre and provides customised interfaces to support easy and efficient use by both teaching staff and students.
+The Grade Centre also integrates with the final grades process of submission and validation, which you can learn more about in the Grades process.

 The Grade Centre also allows you to perform the following additional tasks: